 Do you publish photos on the web?

-There are a number of considerations in the use of photographs.
-They are a helpful tool in exploring the decluttering process and helping clients engage with and enjoy the changes that are gradually happening around them.
+There are a number of considerations to the question of photographing clutter.
+Such photographs are a helpful tool in exploring the decluttering process and helping clients engage with and enjoy the changes that are gradually happening around them.
 On a personal level, many clients want to use photographs for their own use, as souvenirs.
 In terms of helping the public understand what decluttering involves, the use of ‘before and after’ images can explain very effectively what has been achieved with help, and this can motivate and support new clients.
 Some individuals can feel quite despairing before they see though publicity that change is possible.
 The majority of photos I take are stored securely and not used publicly.
 When they are used publicly, they are testimony to what we have achieved together, and could quite rightly be part of personal pride.

 Why do you do this work?